eventh/kpro9/CSjark/docs/user/config.rst

 The configuration files are written in YAML_ which is a data serialization format designed to be easy to read and write.
 The format of the files are described below.
 The configuration should be put in a ``filename.yml`` file and specified when running CSjark with the ``--config`` command line argument.

+Detailed specification can be found at `YAML website <http://www.yaml.org/spec/1.2/spec.html>`_.

+The only part of configuration that is held directly in the code is the platform specific setup (file ``platform.py``).

 Configuration definitions
 -------------------------